-The Purpose and Need chapter of the EIS identifies and describes the proposed action and the transportation problem(s) or other needs that the project is intended to address (40 CFR 1502.13), and may include discussion of the logical termini.
-Logical termini is further discussed in 5.3.2, Development of Alternatives, Logical Termini.
+The Purpose and Need chapter of the EIS briefly identifies and describes the proposed action and the transportation problem(s) or other needs which it is intended to address (40 CFR 1502.13).
+It may include discussion of the logical termini (See Section 5.3.2).

 The purpose and need of a project is essential in establishing a basis for the development of the range of reasonable alternatives required in an EIS and assists with the identification and eventual selection of a preferred alternative (FHWA Environmental Review Toolkit).
+A well-developed purpose and need chapter will assist in limiting the number of alternatives that will achieve the project goals and provide the basis for a legally defensible alternatives discussion.

-The chapter should clearly demonstrate that a need exists and should define the need in terms understandable to the general public; i.e., the discussion should clearly describe the problems that the proposed action would correct.
+This chapter should clearly demonstrate that a need exists and should define the need in terms understandable to the general public.
+It should clearly describe the problems that the proposed action would correct.
 The chapter describes the consistency of the proposed action with local transportation planning, local comprehensive planning, land use planning, and growth management efforts.

 The purpose and need statement should be sufficiently narrow to serve as an effective means to evaluate alternatives but not so narrow as to preclude reasonable alternatives.
 It will assist with the identification of reasonable alternatives and the selection of the preferred alternative.